School of Law, Gender and Media & Centre for the Study of Colonialism, Empire and International Law

 International Law occupies a central place in the SOAS School of Law and the SOAS School of Law occupies a central place in the wider international law community in London and internationally.
 The School of Law is home to the Centre for the study of Colonialism, Empire and International Law (CCEIL) – a hub for inter-disciplinary collaboration and research on international law and its historical and contemporary relationship to colonialism and empire.

-The Centre (together with the LSE) is also the institutional home of the London review of international law.
-As a post-graduate student on the international law masters programme you will become a member of the Centre and join a vibrant research community of international legal scholars and a diverse community of students from all over the world.
+As a post-graduate student on the LLM programme you will be invited to become a member of the Centre and join a vibrant research community of international legal scholars and a diverse community of students from all over the world.

-Together with our Doctoral students, you will play a role in CCEIL’s research and other activities: hosting the Student Salon; assisting with CCEIL’s events; and organising Afternoon Teas as part of the International Law Master Class.
+Together with our Doctoral students, you will have the opportunity to play a role in CCEIL’s research and other activities: hosting the Student Salon; assisting with CCEIL’s events; and organising Afternoon Teas as part of the International Law Master Class.
 You will also benefit from the various collaborations with other research communities in the Law School, at SOAS and beyond.

-This programme is ideal for LLB graduates or legal professionals with an interest in the theory and practice of international law, particularly as it relates to the global south.
+This programme is ideal for LLB or other graduates from a related discipline as well as legal or other professionals with an interest in the theory and practice of international law, particularly as it relates to the global south.
 You will join an international alumni of graduates from the LLM at SOAS many of whom are now working at the UN, in NGOs, in government, in private practice, in policy work or in academia.

 Global Partnerships